jamonation/alert_manager_docker/README.rst

 =====

 If you use Windows, the docker run command may not expose the alert_manager directory to the container.
-In that case, use and explicit path to the current directory in place of $PWD.
+In that case, use an explicit path to the current directory in place of $PWD.
 For example:
 ``C:\Program Files\alert_manager_docker`` or wherever you've placed the codebase.

+Edit files directly on your host system for development.
+Docker will expose your alert_manager directory into the container so that any changes made outside propagate into the docker container.